Plow74/mdexample/file.md

 </ul>
 <ol start="3" type="1">
 <li><p>[Standalone-Launch] The tester verifies the ability of the Health
-IT Module to launch using the “launch-standalone" “SMART on FHIR Core Capability” SMART Standalone Launch mode detailed in the implementation specification adopted in § 170.215(a)(3).</p></li>
+IT Module to launch using the “launch-standalone" “SMART on FHIR® Core Capability” SMART Standalone Launch mode detailed in the implementation specification adopted in § 170.215(a)(3).</p></li>
 <li><p>[Standalone-Launch] The tester verifies the ability of the Health